Choose options

 Illustrated by igor dzis.

-Following their defeat by Hannibal at the Battle of Trebbia in December 218 BC, the Romans appealed for help to Hieron II, tyrant of Syracuse.
-According to Polybius (3.75.
-7), he sent them 500 Cretans and a thousand peltophoroi.
-These latter troops were typical Hellenistic "peltasts", armed with pikes and a small bronze shield (pelte).
+After their defeat by Hannibal at the Battle of Trebbia in December 218 BC, the Romans appealed for help to Hieron II, tyrant of Syracuse.
+According to Polybius (3.75.7), he sent them 500 Cretans and 1,000 peltophoroi.
+These latter troops were typical Hellenistic "peltasts," armed with pikes and a small bronze shield (pelte).
 They were able to fight as light infantry in special operations or in phalanx formation.
-After the Battle of Lake Trasimene, fought the following year, Hannibal is recorded as having released the Latin-named allies (Livy 27.7.
-5); the Cretans were sent back to the Syracusan army.
-Hieron sent further reinforcements, consisting of a thousand archers and some slingers (Livy 22.37.
-8).
-He also sent supplies of corn to Rome after this battle, knowing that the Romans employed even foreigners to fight in such roles.
+After the Battle of Lake Trasimene, fought the following year, Hannibal is recorded as having released the Latin-named allies (Livy 27.7.5); the Cretans were sent back to the Syracusan army.
+Hieron sent further reinforcements, consisting of 1,000 archers and some slingers (Livy 22.37.8).
+He also sent supplies of corn to Rome after this battle, knowing that the Romans employed even foreigners to fight in those roles.

-Theme: Filippo Donvito, 'Sow the wind and reap the whirlwind - Siege of Motya by Dionysius I, 397 BC'.
+Subject: Filippo Donvito, 'Sow the Wind and Reap the Whirlwind - Siege of Motya by Dionysius I, 397 BC'.

 Illustrated by Johnny Shumate.

-A traveller arriving in Syracuse at the dawn of the 4th century BC would have been greatly impressed by the appearance of the city.
-It did not really resemble the usual Greek polis, but rather a kind of giant open-air military factory, filled with barracks and fortified enclosures that echoed with the metallic clink of blacksmiths producing thousands of suits of armour.
-The finest engineers from around the Mediterranean were inventing war machines the likes of which had never been seen before.
-All this was not just a way of showing off.
+A traveler who had arrived in Syracuse at the dawn of the 4th century BC would have been very impressed by the city's appearance.
+In fact, it didn't resemble the usual Greek polis, but rather a kind of giant open-air military factory, full of barracks and fortified places that echoed with the metallic clinking of blacksmiths producing thousands of suits of armor.
+The best engineers from all over the Mediterranean were inventing war machines that had never been seen before.
+All this wasn't just a way of bragging.
 The tyrant of Syracuse, Dionysius, was planning to capture the most formidable Carthaginian fortress in Sicily: Motya.

 Illustrated by Angel Garcia Pinto.